 For the price, it’s a great entry-level microphone that is dead simple to use.

-One of my desires for Vlogology is to try and stay away from what I call "the gear game".
-It’s so easy to get sucked into the research and watching reviews and trying to find "the best" of whatever you’re looking for.
+One of my desires for Vlogology is to try and stay away from what I call “the gear trap”.
+It’s so easy to get sucked into the research and watching reviews and trying to find “the best” of whatever you’re looking for.